Flashback Query

 o DB_RECOVERY_FILE_DEST

-The first parameter specifies the disk quota or maximum amount of space allocable for the flash recovery area
+specifies the disk quota or maximum amount of space allocable for the

 System altered.